Aussie actor gets sugar rush from low-fat health foods

 Gameau's film makes him the guinea pig, just like Morgan Spurlock's award-winning 2004 documentary "Super Size Me" in which the American filmmaker stuck to a McDonald's-only diet.

-A bowl of cereal with yoghurt and a glass of apple juice used up half of Gameau's sugar quota for the day, bringing modern-day breakfast habits under increased scrutiny.
+A bowl of cereal with yogurt and a glass of apple juice used up half of Gameau's sugar quota for the day, bringing modern-day breakfast habits under increased scrutiny.

 "It especially made me think of kids who are having breakfast in the morning," he said.
 "Their blood sugars are just going up and down like a yo-yo."